Create an Amazon Connect Instance

 Create a New Trailhead Playground

-While you work in AWS in this step, now is a great time to prepare your playground so it's ready for you right when you need it.
+OK.
+Go ahead and create a new Trailhead Playground.
+While you're still working in AWS in this step, now is a great time to prepare your playground so it's ready for you right when you need it.

 Scroll to the bottom of this page, click the down arrow next to Launch, and select Create a Trailhead Playground.
 It typically takes 3–4 minutes for Salesforce to create your Trailhead Playground.
 Go ahead with the rest of this step while your playground is spinning up.